 The Company's primary source for air conditioners is Rheem Manufacturing Company ("Rheem"), the third largest manufacturer of residential central air conditioners in the United States.
 Because approximately 58% of the aggregate purchases of the Company's distribution subsidiaries for the nine months ended September 30, 1996 are manufactured by Rheem, the Company is presently dependent on the acceptance of Rheem products.
 However, the Company believes that if Rheem products are not available, it will be able to sell other manufacturers' products.
-In addition, management believes that consummation of the Proposed Acquisitions with Inter-City and Carrier will decrease the Company's dependence on Rheem.
+In addition, management believes that consummation of the Recent Acquisition with Inter-City and the Proposed Acquisition with Carrier will decrease the Company's dependence on Rheem.
 See "Business--Distribution Operations" and "Relationship with Rheem Manufacturing Company."